-The young couple opened Goffle Brook Farm with a working capital of $8,000.
+Unable to convince Dancy’s father the young couple opened Goffle Brook Farm with a working capital of $8,000.
 They took some of the old apple boxes and turned them into display shelves.
-They bought Peter’s 20-20-20 (the miracle grow of their day) and packaged it into zip lock bags, so they could offer this great product to the public.
+They bought Peter’s 20-20-20 (the Miracle Grow of their day) and packaged it into zip lock bags, so they could offer this great product to the public.
 Sand and stone were brought in by the truckload and bagged for retail sales.
-Their two daughters, Donna and Wendy, were constant fixtures in the store.
+Their two daughters, Donna and Wendy, were constant fixtures at the store.
 As hard as the work was, Richard and Dancy loved it.
 Together, they were realizing their dream come true.

-Thanks to their farming background and the knowledge of turf they received building the golf course, their expertise made Goffle Brook Farm “the” place to purchase quality grass seed.
-In the years that followed, growing numbers of customers swarmed to the Farm during summer for the great local Halloween and harvest celebrations
+Oddly enough, one of the things most customers remember best about Richard and Dancy Osborne was what they did when they were closed for the winter.
 Regulars knew that the day after Christmas, Richard and Dancy promptly left town, bound for the Florida Keys.
-Every year, like clockwork, they would close the store Christmas Eve and not open again until their return, March 15th.
+Every year, like clockwork, they would close the store Christmas Eve and not open again until their return, March 15.
 Late holiday customers would enjoy coming in and hearing Jimmy Buffet playing in preparation to the Key West trip.
 To this day, at least once a week, customers ask if the family still goes to the Keys.
 That just shows you how long some folks have been coming to Goffle Brook Farm.